To see the answer to a particular question, click on the question. To see all the answers, scroll down past the list of questions.

 When the relevant provision in the existing C/R zones was written, it was considered in a different context – one meant to ensure that local map amendments could not be filed for the C/R zones.
 This is understandable because the C/R zones, as they were then written, were intended to be mapped in a comprehensive fashion through a sectional or district map amendment.
 According to the opinion accompanying Zoning Text Amendment 11-01, the Council “did not intend to prejudge if that provision [requiring a master plan recommendation] might be retained or amended when it considers a rewritten zoning ordinance.”

-8. Do the new zones require the same amount of Moderately Priced Dwelling Units (MPDU) as the current code requires?
+7. Do the new zones require the same amount of Moderately Priced Dwelling Units (MPDUs) as the current code requires?

 Yes.
 As in the current code, a developer who proposes a project with more than 20 dwelling units must provide at least 12.5% of those units as MPDUs.
 Further, when any mixed-use zone is converted to a C/R zone through the implementation process, the development may exceed the residential density by up to 22% for providing up to 15% of the units as MPDUs and the bonus MPDUs may exceed the density limitation of the zone, as is also the case with the current code.
 Zones that convert in this manner are designated with a T (Translation) following the zone name.

-Furthermore, the PHED committee recommends several incentives for MPDUs as follows:
+Furthermore, the new code includes several additional incentives for MPDUs as follows:

-- developments may earn additional public benefit points for providing more 2- and 3-bedroom units than otherwise required.
+- developments may earn additional public benefit points for providing more 2- and 3-bedroom MPDU units than otherwise required

 The current Zoning Ordinance allows a myriad of floating zones.
 The draft zoning code introduces a completely new set of floating zones: Residential Floating zones, Commercial/Residential Floating zones, Employment Floating zones, and Industrial Floating zones.
 If applying for a floating zone on property in a commercial or mixed use zone, there are no prerequisites for an application and the maximum density allowed is based on the size of the tract and the pre-existing Euclidean zone.
 If applying for a floating zone on property in a Residential zone, the proposed development must meet a number of requirements.
 For instance: